johnwcowan/r7rs-work/RestartsCowan.md

 ### Standard restart tags

 There are several tags that, by convention, hold to particular behaviour protocols.
-These tags are simply symbols.
+These tags are symbols.

 `abort`